-Microglia-synaptic interactions in Autism Spectrum Disorder (ASD)
+Microglia-neuronal interactions in Autism Spectrum Disorder (ASD)

 Microglia play vital roles in central nervous system (CNS) development, homeostasis, and pathology.
 In this project, we use our published transcriptomic dataset from regional bulk and whole brain single-cell sequencing of zebrafish microglia to investigate the role of genes critical for microglia function during brain development.
 Specifically, we are interested in genes enriched in two populations of microglia that were transcriptional and functionally unique namely, neurogenic-associated microglia (NAMs) and synapse-associated microglia (SAMs).
 Using the power of CRISPR technology in the zebrafish, we mutate candidate genes enriched in these two populations of microglia to understand how they regulate brain development.